Aspiya-S/betasquirrel-tasks/README.md

 3. `git add` Add your file changes to git.
 Ex: `git add .`,`git add README.md`
 4. `git commit` Commit changes to git.
 Ex `git commit -m "Initial commit"`
 5. `git push` Push your local commits to remote repo.
 Ex: `git push origin main`
+6. `git pull` This command fetches and mergeschanges on the remote server to your working directory
+7. `git reset` This command undoes all the commits after the specified commit and preserves the changes locally.
+Ex:`git reset [commit]`
    [def]: https://aspiya-s.github.io/betasquirrel-tasks/